smaroukis/shared-learning-arduino/README.md

+## Project Update

+This shared learning project was completed on 11/10/2022 and will no longer be updated by the original author unless pull requests are submitted.

 ## Project Description

 This is a shared knowledge project to promote learning about Arduino for beginners, by beginners.
 It is a collection of interlinked markdown files.
 At the root level are Topics, you can contribute any learnings to any of these.
 You can create a Personal folder and page to track and log your progress.